WEBSITE | HEALTHCARE | INFORMATION ARCHITECTURE | INTEGRATION

 An intuitive custom autosuggest functionality searches on three letters anywhere in the data, thereby resolving the issue of users needing to know exact medical terminology or spelling.
 The search begins immediately and searches terms “on the fly” as the user types.
 Logic implemented synonyms so, for example, users searching for “heart” also receive results for “cardiac” or “thoracic.”

 Search results are more accurate, flexible, and precise.
 Users can filter by conditions and treatments, locations, specialty areas, gender, and more.
-They can also drill down from a wider search to narrower list of results, making it easier to find a provider faster with more accuracy and precision.
+They can also drill down from a wider search to a narrower list of results, making it easier to find a provider faster with more accuracy and precision.

 In addition to improving Michigan Medicine’s taxonomy and search, Logic also extensively trained site admins in Google Analytics on how to better understand their site traffic, from visitor demographics to site and page flow to user behavior.
 Logic also helped them create individualized custom Google Analytics views and eliminate hours spent each month creating manual reports.
 With this new knowledge, the site and content admins can slice and dice the user data to predict user behavior and understand how their target audience are using the Michigan Medicine site to find their medical and health information.